a blog about kosher slaughter, kosher meat & animal welfare

 Braised Heritage Chicken With Lemons and Capers

-1. Preheat the oven to 300°.
-Season the chicken with pepper and dust with flour.
+Preparation Preheat the oven to 300°.
+Cut up chicken, season with pepper, and dust with flour.
 Heat the schmaltz in a dutch oven or cast iron skillet.
 Add the chicken, skin side down, and cook over high heat, turning once, until browned, 5-6 minutes per side.

-3. If sauce is not reduced return the skillet to the stove and boil until the sauce is slightly reduced, about 5 minutes.
+If sauce is not reduced return the skillet to the stove and boil until the sauce is slightly reduced.
 Discard the thyme, bay leaf and lemon zest, if desired.
-Serve with couscous, rice, potatoes, or another grain which can absorb all of the delicious sauce.
+Serve with couscous or basmati rice and a glass of white wine or a nice wheat bear.